Lago Mar, Virginia Beach, Virginia

 Lago Mar (sometimes spelled Lagomar or LagoMar) is a neighborhood on the north end of the Currituck Sound in the Princess Anne area of southeastern Virginia Beach, Virginia, United States.
 The name translated from Spanish to English means "lake" and "sea".
 It is derived from its proximity to the Atlantic Ocean and Brinson's Inlet Lake (originally known as "Salt Pond" and later "Lake Tecumseh"), as well as from the neighboring community of Ocean Lakes.
 The street names within Lago Mar are also of Spanish origin with the notable exception of Atwoodtown, which is what the area was called prior to being renamed in the 1960s.
-Today, neighboring communities Ashby's Bridge, Lotus Creek, Mirasol, Parkway Estates, and parts of Sigma are sometimes included in greater Lago Mar, especially for real estate marketing or demographic purposes.

 Geography

 Lago Mar lies between Nimmo Parkway and Sandbridge Road near Sandbridge in southern Virginia Beach.
 Sandbridge Road, which forms Lago Mar's southern border, is currently the only public road to access the north end of the Currituck Banks Peninsula.
 Heading east on Sandbridge Road, Lago Mar is the last neighborhood before entering Sandbridge itself, making Lago Mar "The Gateway to Virginia's Outer Banks".
 This road is also part of Virginia Beach's "Green Line", which is its boundary for urban growth.
 Thus Lago Mar lies just where urban conveniences transition into the rural forests and farms of the south.

 To the west is the Red Mill Farms area of Princess Anne, which includes the Red Mill Commons shopping complex.
 To the north is Scopus Marsh and Lake Tecumseh, and beyond that the neighborhood of Ocean Lakes and the Navy's Training Support Center at Dam Neck.
 To the south lies the Back Bay, the area known as Sigma and the historic village of Pungo.
 The Back Bay National Wildlife Refuge borders to the east, and there are plans to extend Nimmo Trail through the refuge giving bicyclists and pedestrians access between Lago Mar and Sandbridge Beach.